codefresh-io/docs.codefresh.io/_docs/single-sign-on/saml/saml-jumpcloud.md

 As the final step in configuring SSO for JumpCloud, add the IDP Entry and Certificate values from JumpCloud.

 1. **IDP Entry**: The IDP URL from the SSO tab in Jump Cloud.
-1. **Application Certificate**: Copy and paste the content between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` from the certificate you downloaded into the field.
-You can also include the BEGIN and END lines.
+1. **Application Certificate**: Copy and paste the content between the `-----BEGIN CERTIFICATE-----` and  `-----END CERTIFICATE-----` lines, from the certificate you downloaded into the field.
     - **Note**: You will get a warning when editing the Certificate section.
 1. Click **Save**.